robyftp/Tree/README.md

-## The rotation of earth really makes my day.
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.